 There is nothing in the world that I could compare to the wonderfulness of being single.

+You can have anyone, you can date anyone, everyone wants to date you and there is nothing but fun to be had and cute outfits to wear.
 If I didn’t describe your current single experience, I hate to break it to you but you’re doing something wrong.
 When I say that being single isn’t easy, I mean it.
 To be fair, law school isn’t easy but I know plenty of lawyers who had the time of their life despite the hard work they had to put in.
 Just because it isn’t always easy doesn’t mean you can’t enjoy it.

 Some people may not enjoy their single life because: